 Teaching and learning

-Other features – guest speakers from prominent organisations, research seminars and external site visits are also a feature of this course.
+Research seminars and external site visits are also a feature of this course.

 Assessment and feedback